 Make sure to set aside stream Discord channels for rules and announcements as well as private channels where you can work out future plans with your mods, admins, and fellow streamers.
 Aside from that, have an assortment of channels where your viewers and interact with you and each other in a variety of ways.
 Create a place where they can have fun so that they will return as often as they can.

 How to Promote Your Discord Server

 Once your server is set up, it’s time to promote it.
-Create or download a panel for it and place it in your profile or description.
-Announce it periodically on stream and ask your viewer to join it.
+Create or download a Twitch panel for it and place it in your profile or description.
+Announce it periodically on stream and ask your viewers to join it.

 A great way to have people join your server is through playing games with you while you broadcast.
 After they’ve joined, have them chat with you throughout the duration of the round.
 As a bonus, this is a great way to interact with your viewers and grow your Twitch community.